 Be a Teacher

 When you are running a project in school, don’t just do the work for everyone, teach them what they can be doing better.
 There is an old Chinese Proverb that says, “You give a poor man a fish and you feed him for a day.
 You teach him to fish, you give him an occupation that will feed him for a lifetime.”
 This is a very powerful example of how much better it is to teach people to do things for themselves.
-Your team will only get stronger and more self sufficient, requiring less and less of your daily managing.
+Your team will only get stronger and more self-sufficient, requiring less and less daily managing.
 The best leaders are always in a teaching mindset as they usually want to see everyone on their teams succeed.